UKHO/admiralty-design-system/README.md

 UKHO Design System
 ==================

+The project is made up of two main parts: the static HTML site which documents, and uses, the design system, and the *angular* folder which contains the code for the Angular components which are part of the design system.

+## Static HTML Site
 This project uses a Node based static site generator called Harp (http://harpjs.com/) to compile EJS (https://ejs.co/) from the **public** folder into static HTML in **dist**.
 Harp has built-in support for SASS which is similarly compiled into plan CSS.
 Resources